 In Oklahoma, most homeowners who stop making their mortgage payments will face a judicial foreclosure.
-However, under certain circumstances, the foreclosing party—the bank—can choose to avoid the litigation process and foreclose nonjudicially.
+But under certain circumstances, the foreclosing party (the "bank") can choose to avoid the litigation process and foreclose nonjudicially.
 If the bank opts for a nonjudicial foreclosure, you can force it to go through the courts instead.
 Converting a nonjudicial foreclosure to a judicial one is generally a good idea, especially if you have a defense that might allow you to keep the house.

 In this article, you’ll get details about how Oklahoma foreclosures work, as well as learn about both federal and state laws that protect homeowners during the process.
 Because most foreclosures in Oklahoma are judicial, this article focuses on that process.
-Though, you'll also get some information about nonjudicial foreclosures as well.
-(To learn what to do, and what not do, if you’re facing a foreclosure, see Foreclosure Do’s and Don’ts.)
+Though, you'll get some information about nonjudicial foreclosures as well.

-Also under federal law, servicers are supposed to work with borrowers who are having trouble making monthly payments in a “loss mitigation” process. (“Loss mitigation” is what the mortgage servicing industry calls the process of working with the borrower to avoid a foreclosure.)
-(To learn more about federal mortgage servicing laws, see Federal Laws That Protect Homeowners During Foreclosure.)
+Also, under federal law, servicers are supposed to work with borrowers who are having trouble making monthly payments in a “loss mitigation” process.
+“Loss mitigation” is what the mortgage servicing industry calls the process of working with the borrower to avoid a foreclosure.

 After the court issues a foreclosure judgment, the bank must serve you a notice of sale by mail and publish notice of sale in a newspaper at least 30 days before the sale.
 (Okla.
 Stat. tit.
 12, § 764).

-In Oklahoma, a foreclosure can take place without court supervision if the mortgage contract includes a provision known as a "power of sale" clause.
+In Oklahoma, a foreclosure can happen without court supervision if the mortgage contract includes a provision known as a "power of sale" clause.
 But, you can force the lender to foreclose judicially by taking specific steps at least ten days before the date of the foreclosure sale.
 You must:

 Although Oklahoma law doesn't give the homeowner the right to reinstate in a judicial foreclosure, the terms of the mortgage usually allow for it.
 If you want to do so, check your loan documents.

 In Oklahoma, the bank may request a deficiency judgment simultaneously when making a motion for an order confirming the sale or within 90 days following the sale.
-The deficiency judgment is limited by the market value of the property on the date of sale.
-(Okla.
-Stat. tit.
-12, § 686).
+The maximum amount allowed for a deficiency judgment is the lesser of:

 (If you let a nonjudicial foreclosure proceed and give timely notice at least ten days before the sale that the property is your homestead and that you elect against a deficiency judgment, then the bank can't get a deficiency judgment.)
 (Okla.
 Stat. tit.
 46, § 43).